singnet/dev-portal/docs/products/DecentralizedAIPlatform/Daemon/daemon-setup/index.md

 :::

-If you are using a Unix-based system (for example, Linux or Mac OS), you need to give the rights to execute the file:
+If you are using a Unix-based system (for example, Linux or Mac OS), you need to give the file executable permissions:
 :::code-group

 ```sh [Linux]